What do the Red Flag Alert ratings mean?

 ONE RED FLAG

-The companies in 1 red flag have a much higher chance of failure and are among the weakest 20% of all companies.
+The companies in 1 red flag have a higher chance of failure than the national average (1%) and are among the weakest 14% of all companies in the rating system.
 These companies do not pass the scorecard and do not meet the minimum threshold requirements to attain high scores in the majority of the financial fields.
-Typically if these companies are not failing, and are remaining at a 1 red flag rating for a long period of time this is due to connected parties giving unsecured loans, leading to the business being well-funded and unlikely to fail despite the poor financial performance.
+Typically if these companies are not failing, and are remaining at a 1 red flag rating for a long time this is due to connected parties giving unsecured loans, leading to the business being well-funded and unlikely to fail despite the poor financial performance.
 These loans will typically make the balance sheet of these companies appear even worse while allowing the company to avoid insolvency and continue trading.
 There may be evidence of recent or significant legal notices and the risk is elevated, so suppliers should seek suitable assurances or guarantees.

 TWO RED FLAGS